 I'd bet that Pialat saw that L'Enfance-nue wallpaper during scouting and told the art department to leave it that way.

-CK: I suspected the same applied to you and the location on this shoot.
+NOTEBOOK I suspected the same applied to you and the location on this shoot.
 A lot of direction is just about making choices; that being said, there's another amazing piece of the environment that you put to arresting effect in the framing: the family at the kitchen table, with the two windows behind them, all in a symmetrical composition, but the window on the right bearing a kind of shatter-star of packing tape.